DesktopECHO/xWSL/README.md

 # xWSL

-The fastest way to a Linux desktop on WSL.
+The fastest way to a Linux desktop in WSL.

-- Ubuntu 18.04
+- Ubuntu 18.04/XFCE 4.14 desktop builds itself from the official Windows App Store image.
-- XFCE 4.14
+- XRDP Display Server, use with Remote Desktop Client (mstsc.exe)
-- PulseAudio support
+- PulseAudio Windows binaries included for audio support.
-- Simple init system started in Task Scheduler
+- Simple init system started in Task Scheduler.
-- Youtube video is a bit choppy but sound works well.
+- Youtube video in browser is a bit choppy, but sound works well.
 - FreeRDP Client included (wfreerdp.exe) for desktop sessions on Server Core.
-This is a little janky but works if you need it.
-No audio support in Core.
+This part is a little janky and there's no audio support, but it works.

 Run xWSL.CMD, sit back and watch the show.
-Anybody can play, send me a pull request!
+There are some pretty ugly solutions in place to address WSL quirks, send me a pull request!

 Enjoy,
 D.